defaultroute0/VCF-Operations-For-Networks/pythonexamples/README.md

 ## Firewall Rules Query Script

-This script allows you to query firewall rules using the `Aria Operations` API and retrieve the details of the matching rules based on various parameters such as source IP, and exclusion filters for the `Source` and `Destination` fields.
+This script allows you to query firewall rules using the `Aria Operations for Networks` API and retrieve the details of the matching rules based on various parameters such as source IP, and exclusion filters for the `Source` and `Destination` fields.
 It provides flexibility to filter out any rules with `Source = any` and `Destination = any` using command-line flags.

 ### Files
 - `CheckForRule.py`